prototypefund/reproducible-website/_events/athens2015/reprotest.md

     $ reprotest --variations=date build.sh
     # fail with something like:
-    #     Sorry, date is not suported in direct mode
+    #     Sorry, date is not supported in direct mode
     # (or do we want to use libfaketime?)

     $ reprotest --variations=date --runner=virtualbox build.sh